nathanlytang/InventoryManager/README.md

 * Zero Bug - Use of IntVar in entry widget creates zeroes
 * ID sorting - Sorting on ID column unavailable due combination of list and tuple
 * Open File and New File - Currently updates the wrong .db file
+* Negative Amount - Available and Checked Out can go negative